 The rule of thirds is one of the most basic principles of composition in photography, and one you will use all the time going forward!
-It can take a bland and interesting photo, and make it into something much more interesting and dynamic, so it's worth taking a few moments to learn how to do it:
+It can take a bland and interesting photo, and make it into something much more interesting and dynamic, so it's worth taking a few moments to learn how to do.

-What you need to do is imagine that your photograph is divided into nine equal sections by two horizontal and two vertical lines (as shown in all the examples below) Apparently, when we look at something, our eyes are naturally drawn to the points where these lines intersect (where those pink circles are) Placing a point of interest on one of these intersections, or placing elements along one of the lines, gives the photo more balance and is more appealing to the viewer.
+Now when we look at something, our eyes are naturally drawn to the points where these lines intersect (where those pink circles are) Placing a point of interest on one of these intersections, or simply placing elements along one of the lines, gives the photo more balance and make it more appealing to the viewer.
+Simple, eh?!

-It's probably easier to show this with some examples.
 In this first image you can see that the little girls' eyes are along the top line, with one eye very close to an intersection.
 Additionally she is to one side (aligned along the left vertical line) so her body filling two thirds of the frame as opposed to being exactly in the centre.

 In this second example, we are using exactly the same principle, by having the body along one of the lines, and eye on an intersection - just one the other side.

-And again, body along right vertical, eyes along the top horizontal line, table top along the bottom horizontal line, making the image "fit" to the rule in as many ways as possible!
+Furthermore, the table top runs along the bottom horizontal line, making the image "fit" to the rule in as many ways as possible!

 If you haven’t been using this rule up to now, it can sometimes be a good exercise to go through your old photos and see if they can be improved by applying the rule of thirds through cropping.
 Not only might it help with giving some photos a new dimension, it helps you to start to see how this works in practice.